702Padmin/Flyertap-Distributor/README.md

 We want to build an  **Admin Web App**  that is able to access the run tracking and map data from the **Mobile App** and display it on the **Admin Web App**.
 We just need to set up both the **Mobile App** and **Web App** to run on the SAME database.
 We want to use the current MySQL Database the Web App is using to accomplish this, but we are also open to recommendations.

+## Mobile App Registration/Login
-We want a Login/Sign Up System  for the **Mobile App**
+We want a Login/Sign Up System  for the **Mobile App**.

-the following will be required field for registration:
+the following will be required fields for registration (this data must be saved to the database):
 -  First Name
 -  Last Name
 -  Email Address
 -  Phone
 -  Birthdate
+-  Location (Street Address, City, State, Zip)
+-  Driver's License or ID Number
--  Serving Areas
+-  Profile Picture

+For the login process, we want to do a simple login that requires the registered email and a verification code that is sent to their email to be able to log in.
+(No password required)